-Present and future allocation approaches for internationally shared fish stocks
+Moving beyond catch in allocation approaches for internationally shared fish stocks

-Megan Bailey^{a,}, Gakushi Ishimura^b, Richard Paisley^c, U. Rashid Sumaila^a
+Megan Bailey^{a,,1}, Gakushi Ishimura^b, Richard Paisley^c, U. Rashid Sumaila^a

-^a Fisheries Centre, University of British Columbia, 2202 Main Mall, Vancouver, BC, V6T 1Z4, Canada ^bCenter for Sustainability Science, Hokkaido University, Kita 9 Nishi 8 Kita-ku, Sapporo, Hokkaido 060-0809 Japan ^cInstitute of Asian Research, University of British Columbia, 1855 West Mall, Vancouver, BC, V6T 1Z2, Canada
+^a Fisheries Centre, University of British Columbia, 2202 Main Mall, Vancouver, BC, Canada V6T 1Z4

-Abstract
+^b Center for Sustainability Science, Hokkaido University, Kita 9 Nishi 8 Kita-ku, Sapporo, Hokkaido 060-0809, Japan

+^c Institute of Asian Research, University of British Columbia, 1855 West Mall, Vancouver, BC, Canada V6T 1Z2

+ARTICLE INFO

+Article history: Received 2 August 2012 Received in revised form 14 December 2012 Accepted 18 December 2012

+Keywords: Shared fish stocks Straddling stocks RFMOs Allocation Socio-economics Tragedy of the commons

+ABSTRACT

 Allocation schemes are one way to combat the tragedy of the commons, the situation whereby individual users of a shared resource put their own interests above the collective good.
 In the case of shared fisheries, developing equitable and transparent allocation schemes can help to ensure stable cooperative management agreements, which in turn will facilitate sustainable fisheries.
 Allocation schemes for shared fisheries resources, which have been in existence for decades, have recently been facilitated by Regional Fisheries Management Organizations (RFMOs).
 These schemes vary in the scale of interested parties, from simple two-country systems sharing Pacific salmon, to multi-country systems sharing Atlantic bluefin tuna.
 Most RFMOs tend to base allocation schemes on historical catch records, spatial stock abundance estimates, or a combination of these.
 Socio-economic factors do not appear to influence allocation to any major extent.
-Unfortunately, previous attempts at creating and enforcing allocations programs have not, by and large, been able to curb the serial depletion of fish stocks, particularly when the number of fishing countries is large.
+Unfortunately, previous attempts at creating and enforcing allocation programs have not, by and large, been able to curb the serial depletion of fish stocks, particularly when the number of fishing countries is large.
 Several RFMOs are currently in the process of initiating or reformulating allocation programs.
 In this paper, current allocation approaches are reviewed and discussed in the context of their possible transference to new or evolving programs.
-Specifically, we draw on lessons from game theory, and explore the potential for better incorporation of socio-economic circumstances in allocation decisions, which can incentivize improved compliance.
-We also draw on conclusions from the relevant literature analyzing international water agreements.
-We propose a combined socioeconomic-ecological construct whereby allocation programs can be based on the sharing of benefits other than catch.
-Keywords:
+Specifically, lessons from game theory are drawn on, and the potential for better incorporation of socioeconomic circumstances in allocation decisions, which can incentivize improved compliance, is explored.
+The relevance of conclusions from the literature analyzing international water agreements is also discussed, and a combined socio-economic-ecological construct whereby allocation programs can be based on the sharing of benefits other than catch is proposed.